BossCode45/MarkovJunior/README.md

 ## Running
 run `./main`
 ## Making the rules
+# THIS IS INCORRECT AND WILL BE CHANGED SOON
 The rules are stored in a variable called `rules` near the top of the code The heirachy is as follows
 ```